Mapping Quantum Threats: An Engineering Inventory of Cryptographic Dependencies: Inventory of Quantum Risks

 It is important to note that the blockchain data structure itself—the append-only ledger secured by proof-of-work and SHA-256~\cite{sha256} (Bitcoin) or Keccak~\cite{keccak} (Ethereum)—is not expected to be fundamentally broken by quantum computers.
 While Grover’s algorithm reduces the effective security margin of hash functions, using SHA-256 or larger digests still provides sufficient protection.
-The systemic risk therefore lies in the cryptographic layer that controls ownership and identity, not in the consensus mechanism that preserves ledger integrity.
-Because all historical blockchain data is immutable and publicly available, adversaries could immediately exploit vulnerable addresses with long-lived or reused public keys once quantum capabilities become practical.
+The primary exposure lies in the cryptographic layer that controls ownership and identity, not in the consensus mechanism that preserves ledger integrity.
+Because all historical blockchain data is immutable and publicly available, adversaries could exploit vulnerable addresses whose public keys are exposed with long-lived or reused public keys once quantum capabilities become practical.